 The prestigious and editorially-independent literary journal Meanjin also falls under the MUP umbrella.

-As well as new publishing, we are currently digitising our extensive backlist with iconic titles such as Manning Clark's six-volume A History of Australia and Hartung's Astronomical Objects for Southern Telescopes being sold online for the first time.
+As well as new publishing, we have digitised our extensive backlist with iconic titles such as Manning Clark's six-volume A History of Australia and Hartung's Astronomical Objects for Southern Telescopes being sold online for the first time.
 This digitisation is an ongoing project and you can request titles to be brought back into print here.

 The MUP Board